aes(

 There are so many different kinds of graphs (bar graphs, line graphs, scatter plots, and pie charts) and so many different possible attributes of those graphs (colors, sizes, line types).
 How do we begin to decide how to navigate these decisions?
 The first principle guiding good statistical visualizations is to show the design of your experiment.

 The first confirmatory plot you should have in mind for your experiment is the design plot.
 Analogous to the “default” or “saturated” model in chapter 7, the design plot should show the key dependent variable of the experiment, broken down by all of the key manipulations.
-Critically, design plots should neither omit particular manipulations because they didn’t yield an effect nor include extra covariates because they seemed interesting after looking at the data.
+Critically, design plots should neither omit particular manipulations because they didn’t yield an effect or include extra covariates because they seemed interesting after looking at the data.
 Both of these steps are the visual analogue of \(p\)-hacking!
 Instead, the design plot is the “preregistered analysis” of your visualization: it illustrates a first look at the estimated causal effects from your experimental manipulations.
 In the words of Coppock (2019), “Visualize as You Randomize”!

 It can sometimes be a challenge to represent the full pattern of manipulations from an experiment in a single plot.
 Below we give some tricks for maximizing the legible information in your plot.
 But if you have tried these and the design plot still looks crowded and messy, that could indicate that your experiment is manipulating too many things at once!

 There are strong (unwritten) conventions about how your confirmatory analysis is expected to map onto graphical elements, and following these conventions can minimize confusion.
 Start with the variables you manipulate, and make sure they are clearly visible.
 Conventionally, the primary manipulation of interest (e.g., condition) goes on the x-axis, and the primary measurement of interest (e.g., responses) goes on the y-axis.
-Other critical variables of interest (e.g., secondary manipulations and demographics) are then assigned to “visual variables” (e.g., color, shape, or size).
+Other critical variables of interest (e.g., secondary manipulations and demographics) are then assigned to other “visual variables” (e.g., color, shape, or size).

-The visualization library ggplot (see appendix E) makes the mapping of variables in the data to visual data.
-Part of a ggplot call is an aes() (short for aesthetics) mapping:
+(see appendix E) makes the mapping of variables in the data to visual data.
+Part of a ggplot call is an aes()

 The aesthetics argument serves as a statement of how data are mapped to “marks” on the plot.
-This transparent mapping makes it very easy to explore different plot types by changing that aes() statement, as we’ll see below.
+This transparent mapping makes it very easy to explore different plot types by changing that aes()

 As an example, we will consider the data from Stiller, Goodman, and Frank (2015) that we explored back in chapter 7.
 Because this experiment was a developmental study, the primary independent variable of interest was the age group of participants (ages two, three, or four).
 So age gets assigned to the horizontal (x) axis.
 The dependent variable is accuracy: the proportion of trials that a participant made the correct response (out of four trials).
 So accuracy goes on the vertical (y) axis.
 Now, we have two other variables that we might want to show: the condition (experimental vs control) and the type of stimuli (houses, beds, and plates of pasta).
 When we think about it, though, only condition is central to exposing the design.
 While we might be interested in whether some types of stimuli are systematically easier or harder than others, condition is more central for understanding the logic of the study.